Financial assistance for undergraduate students

 - When scholarship eligibility has been affected by a change of programme (for example, if a student decides to switch from one academic subject to another during the course of their degree programme and the Award does not apply to the new programme).
 Similarly, other changes of circumstances (e.g. placements, fieldwork and leaves of absence) may affect eligibility.
 Advice should be sought prior to a change in circumstance.

 - If a student does not meet the University conditions on satisfactory attendance, engagement or academic progress.
 In this case Awards may be terminated.
-Read the full Terms and conditions of study August 2017 (PDF) .
-There may be a requirement to repay part or all of any Award already received
+(Full conditions can be found in the terms and conditions of study (PDF) .
+There may be a requirement to repay part or all of any Award already received.)

 - If after all reasonable steps have been taken and bank details have not been received from the student or are inaccurate, the student's eligibility is rescinded for that bursary or scholarship Award for that academic year.